HADDOCKing of the p53 N-terminal peptide to MDM2

 Registration / Login

-Having prepared the initial structures and constructed a list of putative interface residues, it is time to submit the docking calculation using the HADDOCK 2.4 web server interface.
+Having prepared the initial structures and constructed a list of putative interface residues, it is time to submit the docking calculation using the HADDOCK 2.4 web server.

 Here, you can useful information for example a link to the new HADDOCK best practice guide, which comprises settings for different docking scenarios.
-Under Server information you can find default settings of the webserver, which are important to understand how restraints for example are handled, as well as a listing of supported modified amino acids and the current HADDOCK version.
+Under the Server Information section in the web page, you can find a link to the default settings of the webserver, which are important to understand how restraints for example are handled, as well as a list of supported modified amino acids and co-factors and the current HADDOCK version.

 Submission and validation of structures

-For this we will make us of the HADDOCK 2.4 interface of the HADDOCK web server.
+For this we will make us of the HADDOCK 2.4 submission interface of the HADDOCK web server.

 Step 2: Select the number of molecules to dock, in this case the default 2.